What is Cannabis?

 (a) All parts of any plant of the genus Cannabis, whether growing or not;

-(c) Every compound, manufacture, salt, derivative, mixture or preparation of the plant, its seeds or resin.
+(c) Every compound, manufacture, salt, derivative, mixture or preparation of the plant, or its seeds or resin;

-Cannabis, also known as “Marijuana” does not include: (a) Hemp, as defined in NRS 557.160, which is grown or cultivated pursuant to the provisions of chapter 557 of NRS or any commodity or product made using such hemp; or
+(a) Hemp, as defined in NRS 557.160, which is grown or cultivated pursuant to the provisions of chapter 557 of NRS;

-(b) The mature stems of the plant, fiber produced from the stems, oil or cake made from the seeds of the plant, any other compound, manufacture, salt, derivative, mixture or preparation of the mature stems (except the resin extracted therefrom), fiber, oil or cake, or the sterilized seed of the plant which is incapable of germination.
+(b) The mature stalks of the plant and root balls which have been fully separated from the stalks of the plant after harvest, fiber produced from the stalks, seeds of the plant, oil or cake made from the seeds of the plant, any other compound, manufacture, salt, derivative, mixture or preparation of the mature stalks (except the resin extracted therefrom), fiber, oil or cake; or

 Delta-8 THC & Synthetic Cannabinoids